Ratones coloraos: Second season (2007–2010)

-After his adventure in a national medium, Quintero returned to the Andalusian region in September 2007 recovering the format of what years before had been Mice Coloraos: interviews, humor, live music and reflections, in the prime time of the Tuesday.
+After his adventure in a national medium, Quintero returned to the Andalusian region in September 2007 recovering the format of what years before had been Mice Coloraos: interviews, humor, live music and reflections, in prime time on Tuesday.
 As a novelty, the space is recorded on a new set that the journalist has built in the center of Seville, and again has the realization of Hugo Stuven, who already collaborated with him in the early stages of the 'space.
 A month later, Telemadrid trusts him again and schedules one-hour reissues on late night and prime time on Wednesdays.
 Once again, the Madrid public does not respond and the program is withdrawn after thirteen broadcasts.
 In April 2010, Canal Sur decided to withdraw the space due to lack of budget.
 In December 2012, it began to schedule rebroadcasts of the best programs in the mornings from Tuesday to Thursday.